 If you opted out but remained in local government employment

-If you were a member of the Local Government Pension Scheme (LGPS) and opted out, but remained in employment and now wish to opt back in you should complete the opt in form (PDF, 96.4 KB) and return it to your employer.
+If you were a member of the LGPS and opted out, but remained in employment and now wish to opt back in complete the opt in form (PDF, 96.4 KB).
+Return it to your employer.
 They will commence deductions and inform us that you have rejoined the scheme.

 If you opted out of the scheme after 11 April 2015 and became entitled to a deferred benefit, you are not permitted to join this with your new pension account.
 You will have two separate pension benefits in the scheme.

 If you terminated employment, then became employed with another LGPS employer

 If you terminated employment and later became employed with an employer who provides membership of the LGPS, you may wish to join again.
 If you are eligible for membership of the LGPS, you automatically become a member.